neubig/nmt-tips/README.md

       --epochs 10 \
       --model_out models/encatt-unk.mod

-This greatly helps our accuracy on the test set: when I measured the perplexity and BLEU score on the test set, this gave me TODO and TODO, quite a bit better than before!
+This greatly helps our accuracy on the test set: when I measured the perplexity and BLEU score on the test set, this gave me 58 and 3.32 respectively, a bit better than before!
 It also speeds up training quite a bit because it reduces the size of the vocabulary.

 ## Using a Development Set